-In addition to temporary care for an acute illness or post-surgical recovery, we can also provide full-time, 24-hour care that allows seniors to age-in-place, without the need for traumatic transitions into rehabilitation centers, nursing homes, or memory care facilities.
+In addition to temporary care for an acute illness or post-surgical recovery, we can also provide full-time, 24-hour care that allows seniors to age-in-place, without the need for traumatic transitions into rehabilitation centers, nursing homes, or memory care facilities in Massachusetts.

-There is a direct correlation between qualified, in-home care and decreased hospital admissions.
-Those savings, combined with the lower cost associated with home care when compared with other senior living alternatives, make 24 hour home care a safe and appealing alternative to many seniors and their families.
+There is a direct correlation between qualified, in-home 24-hour care and decreased hospital admissions.
+Those savings, combined with the lower cost associated with home care when compared with other senior living alternatives, make 24-hour home care a safe and appealing alternative to many seniors and their families.

 Who Needs 24 Hour Home Care?